BerkeleyLab/gasnet/docs/memory_kinds.md

 [  115.169201] [drm] Detected VRAM RAM=32752M, BAR=32768M
 ```
 Which in this case shows slightly under 32GB of VRAM and a BAR size of a full
 32GB.
-In this instance, the VRAM size of `32752M` is the relavant size and,
+In this instance, the VRAM size of `32752M` is the relevant size and,
 just like the NVIDIA case, is an (optimistic) maximum limit on mappable memory.

 For either GPU vendor, these limits are per GPU across all